Send money in 29 currencies

 This table is a general summary of the travel money products in the market.
 Features and benefits can vary between cards.

-Whilst you can buy zlotys in most high street or online travel shops, you will get a better deal if you wait to purchase zlotys in Poland as the rate is likely to be worse than what you’ll get from an exchange office or ATM when you arrive.
+While you can buy złotys in most UK high street or online travel shops, you will get a better deal if you wait to purchase złotys in Poland as the rate is likely to be worse here than what you’ll get from an exchange office or ATM when you arrive.
 You can compare travel money services here.

 Pounds, euros and US dollars can all be easily changed at Polish “kantors” or exchange offices.
 Kantors can offer a very good exchange rate.
 Always use a kantor which displays a “buy” and “sell” rate, if there is only one rate on display, there’s a good chance it’s a dodgy exchange office and you may get ripped off.

 Contactless payments are extremely handy when you’re overseas.
-This form of payment eliminates the minimum transaction limit so common among merchants.
-Poland has had an enthusiastic uptake of contactless payment technology and is currently the biggest market in Europe for Visa PayWave.
-Almost half of all Visa payments in Poland are contactless and all Visa point of sale terminals will support contactless payments by the end of 2017.
+This form of payment eliminates the minimum transaction limit so is common among merchants.
+Poland has had an enthusiastic uptake of contactless payment technology.

 The best advice for how to carry and use your travel money while in Poland is to split up your travel funds between cards, always have access to cash to make small payments, and carry enough cash on your person to get you through any small emergency.

-In larger cities like Krakow and Warsaw, pulling out your card to pay for lunch is not likely to raise an eyebrow; paying with card is perfectly normal.
-There will definitely be some situations where cash is the preferred, if not the only way to pay.
+In larger cities like Kraków and Warsaw, pulling out your card to pay for lunch is not likely to raise an eyebrow; paying with card is perfectly normal.
+But there will definitely be some situations where cash is the preferred, if not the only way to pay.
 That’s why it makes sense to keep your options open, and have easy access to both cash and cards.